-- Hypnotherapy for Hypnobirthing (1 day) for everyone who is not already a Hypnotherapist based on the most up-to-date and effective information.
+- Hypnotherapy for Hypnobirthing (web based learning) for everyone who is not already a Hypnotherapist based on the most up-to-date and effective information.

 - KG Hypnobirthing Workshop (3 days).
 The complete hypnobirthing course, together with all the background about why it works and how to apply it in the birth environment.

 - Birthing Foundation (web based learning for those who are not already Midwives or Birth Professionals) which covers the anatomy, physiology and midwifery aspects of birth.

 The Birthing Foundation module must be completed and assessed or exemption obtained before attending the KG Hypnobirthing Workshop.